Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Revisiting Sparse Learning: Why Does it Miss the Mark in FL?

-To further investigate the impact of higher SM and layer sensitivity on a model's accuracy, we performed five different training in centralized as described in Table \ref{tab:result_with_sm_test}.
-In particular, for the training in row1 we randomly generate sparse masks with uniform density for all the layers.
-For all other training, we first randomly create each layer's mask by following its pruning sensitivity\footnote{For a sparse model it is evaluated as the ratio $\frac{\texttt{\# of non-zero layer parameters}}{\texttt{\# layer parameters}}$ \cite{ding2019global}.
-We use another pre-trained model of the same architecture and target $d$ for this evaluation.} and then decide to keep the layer mask frozen for some or all the layers.
-For training described in rows 3-5, we allow a fraction of the mentioned layers' masks to differ between consecutive epochs such that they meet the target SM value, creating the situation of non-convergent masks.
-As Table \ref{tab:result_with_sm_test} clearly shows that large SM for the layers can degrade the accuracy by up to $9.34\%$, we can safely conclude that \textit{disagreement of masks across epochs can significantly affect the model's final performance}.
-Moreover, the model trained via sparse learning with sensitivity-driven pre-defined masks yields better performance than the one trained with uniform density sparse mask.
+we randomly generate sparse masks with uniform density for all the layers.
+For rows $2-5$, first, we randomly create each layer's mask by following its pruning sensitivity\footnote{We train a separate model with the same architecture and target $d$ to measure the final layer-wise sensitivity.}, then decide to freeze (prevent changing) the mask partially or for all layers.
+More specifically, in row $2$, the initialized (pre-defined) mask does not change.
+For rows $3-5$, at each epoch, a fraction of the mask in the specified layers changes to meet the target SM value.
+As Table~\ref{tab:result_with_sm_test} shows that large SM of masks between epochs can degrade the accuracy by up to $9.34\%$, and we can safely conclude that \textit{disagreement of masks across epochs can affect the final performance}.
+Moreover, the model trained via sparse learning with sensitivity-driven pre-defined masks (row $2$) yields better performance than the one trained using a pre-defined mask.

+Based on this observation, we hypothesize that such a lack of consensus impacts the model's performance.
+Changing the mask every epoch means a large chunk of weights to be updated from 0, affecting the trained weights' maturity.
+We note that this is an observation in a centralized setting.
+However, we believe it reflects a generic phenomenon irrespective of the centralized or decentralized nature of training.